 Since 1980, immigrants from Mexico have been the largest national-origin group in the United States.
 This line chart traces the growth of this population over time.

-Migration Policy Institute tabulation of data from the U.S. Census Bureau's 2010, 2011, and 2012 American Community Surveys.
-Data from the 1970, 1990, and 2000 decennial Censuses were accessed from Steven Ruggles, J. Trent Alexander, Katie Genadek, Ronald Goeken, Matthew B. Schroeder, and Matthew Sobek.
-Integrated Public Use Microdata Series: Version 5.0 [Machine-readable database].
-Minneapolis: University of Minnesota, 2010.
-Data for 1850 to 1990, excluding 1940 and 1950 were from Campbell J. Gibson and Emily Lennon, "Historical Census Statistics on the Foreign-born Population of the United States: 1850-1990," U.S. Census Bureau, Population Division, Working Paper No. 29, February 1999.
+Migration Policy Institute tabulation of data from the U.S. Census Bureau's 2010 and 2014 American Community Surveys.
+Data from the 1970, 1990, and 2000 decennial Censuses were accessed from Steven Ruggles, J. Trent Alexander, Katie Genadek, Ronald Goeken, Matthew B. Schroeder, and Matthew Sobek, Integrated Public Use Microdata Series: Version 5.0 [Machine-readable database] (Minneapolis: University of Minnesota, 2010).
+Data for 1850 to 1990, excluding 1940 and 1950, were from Campbell J. Gibson and Emily Lennon, "Historical Census Statistics on the Foreign-born Population of the United States: 1850-1990" (Working Paper No. 29, U.S. Census Bureau, Washington, DC, February 1999).